The mission of Hack the Gap is to amplify the voices and cultivate talents of underserved people in our community.

 But we have bigger ambitions than just closing the gender gap.
 We see a lot of gaps where privilege exists.
 We focus on breaking down barriers to amplify the voices and talents of people in underserved minority communities.

 Kristen is an award-winning product leader, team builder, and technology consultant in Minneapolis.
-She is a co-founder of Hack the Gap, the founder and principal of Night Sky Web Co., and co-organizer of Product Tank Twin Cities.
-Previously, she was the head of the API Developer Program at Best Buy, the Director of Product at LeadPages, Co-ambassador of the Twin Cities Geekettes, and a founding board member of Mpls MadWomen.
+She is a co-founder of Hello Mom, a co-founder of Hack the Gap, and the founder and principal of Night Sky Web Co..
+Previously, she was the head of the API Developer Program at Best Buy, the Director of Product at LeadPages, co-organizer of Product Tank Twin Cities, Co-ambassador of the Twin Cities Geekettes, and a founding board member of Mpls MadWomen.
 She is a sought-after writer and speaker on issues ranging from API development to team management, and is a passionate advocate for diversity and inclusion in the tech world.
 She loves running, yoga and reading.

 Jenna Pederson is an engineer, a leader, and a catalyst.
 She has built and led local and international technical teams.
 She wears many hats and has experience in a range of technologies and business domains.
 Co-founder of Hack the Gap, founder of 612 Software Foundry, and minne✱ Board Member, Jenna is passionate about creating a welcoming and supportive tech community for everyone.
 She was previously Co-ambassador of the Twin Cities Geekettes.